-What you need to know following your family member's discharge.
+What you need to know following discharge

-Make safety a priority for your family member recovering from suicidal behaviour/suicidal thoughts or self-harm.
+Make safety a priority for the person recovering from suicidal behaviour/suicidal thoughts or self-harm.
 Safety is ultimately an individual's responsibility, but a person who feels suicidal or self-harms often has a difficult time making good choices.
-As a family member, you can help your loved one make better choices while reducing the risk.
+As a family member/carer, you can help your loved one make better choices while reducing the risk.